Advertising, PR and Media Design (APRD)

 Explores how to create and produce effective and engaging designs for dynamic information across a variety of screens while maintaining brand identity.
 Extending the design principles learned in previous classes, the student will concept for user interfaces (UI) and navigational frameworks that optimize usability and accessibility.

 Requisites: Requires prerequisite course of APRD 3001 (minimum grade C-).
-Restricted to Strategic Communication (STCM) majors with Media Design (DSN) subplan only.
+Restricted to Strategic Communication (STCM) majors with the Creative (CTV) subplan only.

-Explores the development of interactive concepts that meet the strategic brief's brand objectives.
-Emphasis is placed first on developing strong digital ideals.
-Students also master the styles appropriate for different digital media and then use those skills.
+Explores the development of interactive concepts that meet a strategic brief's brand objectives.
+Emphasis is placed on developing strong digital ideals and mastering and applying the styles appropriate for different digital media.

-Requisites: Requires prerequisite of APRD 2005 and APRD 2006 (minimum grade C-).
-Restricted to Strategic Communication (STCM) majors with Media Design (DSN) subplan only.
+Requisites: Requires prerequisite courses of APRD 2005 and APRD 2006 (all with minimum grade C-).
+Restricted to Strategic Communication (STCM) majors with the Creative (CTV) subplan only.

 Emphasizes communication tactics: How to plan, write, and produce public relations tools; select audience and media; utilize print and electronic media.
 Focuses on Associated Press style and advanced writing techniques.